fbpx

 Very Effective Non-Surgical Treatment for Spinal Stenosis

-Because it is difficult to diagnose spinal stenosis, Dr. Clark does not even consider whether his Spinal Stenosis Program is right for you until he has thoroughly studied your condition, done an extensive exam, and spent ample time reviewing your current MRI… as well as any other tests you may have had that will assist us in establishing the best treatment for you to get the very best result.
+Because it is difficult to diagnose Spinal Stenosis, Dr. Clark does not even consider whether his Spinal Stenosis Program is right for you until he has thoroughly thoroughly studied your condition, done an extensive exam and spent ample time reviewing your contemporary MRI…as well as any other tests you may have had that will assist us in establishing the best treatment for you to get the very best result.

 He does not accept all cases for treatment because some cases would not be amenable to our care.
-He does not want to waste your time or money!
-Whether or not you are a good candidate for Dr. Clark’s program is entirely contingent on what your MRI shows.
+He do not want to waste your time or money!
+Whether or not you are a good candidate for Dr. Clarks program is entirely contingent on what your MRI shows.

 If he can’t help you, he will tell you upfront and direct you to the best health care practitioner for your situation.

 Our Spinal Stenosis Program is aimed at correcting the actual problem, not just the symptoms.
-It utilizes non-surgical spinal decompression with the DRX 9000 and uses methods designed specifically for spinal stenosis to actually increase the space in the canal and reduce the pinching on the spinal cord or spinal nerves.
-During this program, you will receive therapies
+It utilizes Non-surgical Spinal Decompression with the DRX 9000 and uses methods designed specifically for Spinal Stenosis to actually increase the space in the canal and reduce the pinching on the Spinal Cord or Spinal Nerves.
+During this program you will receive…

-that relax spasmed muscles and prepare the low back area to receive the other aspects of the treatment.
+• Therapies that relax spasmed muscles and prepares the low back area to receive the other aspects of the treatment.

-Spinal Decompression Therapy decreases disc bulges and herniations, promotes disc rehydration, and increases the size of your spinal canal.
+• Spinal Decompression Therapy that decrease disc bulges and herniations, promotes disc rehydration and increases the size of your spinal canal.

-Spinal Alignment with gentle chiropractic care can actually increase the size of the canal when applied correctly and at the appropriate times.
+• Spinal Alignment with gently chiropractic care that can actually increase the size of the canal when applied correctly and at the appropriate times.

-Interferential Therapy promotes healing and regeneration in the nerves that have been damaged or pinched.
+• Interferential Therapy that promotes healing and regeneration in the nerves that have been damaged or pinched.

-Yes, it is difficult to treat, but just ask our patients and they will tell you that our program has given them their life back!
+Yes, it is difficult to treat but just ask our patients and they can tell you that our program has given them their life back!
 We have taken the very best in non-surgical treatment and created this very effective program.

-WHY DO WE GET NECK OR BACK PAIN?
+WHY DO WE GET BACK OR NECK PAIN?

 The most important thing to remember is that back pain is most often the result of a structural problem and until the structure of your spine is addressed, the pain will persist.